Neovay30/assignment/backend/README.md

 ## Project Overview

-This is the backend component of Assignment application, built with Laravel 10.
+This is the backend part of Assignment application, built with Laravel 10.
 It provides a RESTful API for managing books with features for creating, reading, updating, deleting, and exporting books data in csv and xml formats.

 ## Architecture